pterodactyl-app/Pterodactyl-app/README.md

-# app
+# Pterodactyl Panel APP for Mobile devices

-A new Flutter project.
+A new Pterodactyl project.

 ## Getting Started